 Ages 3 – 7: Creative Dance

 Ages 6 – 7: Pre Ballet

 Students ages 6 – 7 have the option to continue in Creative Dance or begin Pre Ballet.

 New students ages 8 and up typically need to take a placement class in order to determine the class level that’s best for them.
 Please see the Placement Class section below for further information.

 Dancers ages 10 – 17 interested in Community Division classes do not need a formal placement assessment and may register directly for their preferred class(es).
 Experienced dancers interested in the Preparatory, Young Dancer and Advanced Division training programs should engage in a placement class as outlined below.

 Cincinnati Ballet’s CB Moves program engages children and young adults with specific needs in dance classes designed in partnership with Cincinnati Children’s.
 New CB Moves students should complete the questionnaire below so we can guide you to the best class options for you.

 Cincinnati Ballet’s Adult Dance & Fitness classes are open to students ages 16 and up.
 Classes operate on a drop-in basis which means there’s no registration commitment required.
 All levels are welcome, and participants are encouraged to assess their own experience and comfort level for classes with designated levels (basic/intermediate).

-Young dancers ages 8 and up with at least one year of formal ballet training are invited to participate in one of our placement class events which provide students the opportunity to get to know our faculty and try a class.
-Parents also have opportunity to tour our facility and learn more about our programs.
+Young dancers ages 8 and up with at least one year of formal ballet training are invited to participate in an in-person placement class which provide students the opportunity to get to know our faculty and try a class.

 Video auditions should be performed in leotard and tights for ladies and tight-fitting dancewear for gentlemen.
 Videos require no introduction or fancy editing and should not exceed 15 minutes in length.
 They should be recorded indoors with proper lighting.